 The quality of those submissions was very high.
-We had more than sixty judges to evaluate the submissions, and each submission was read by several evaluators, all using the posted evaluation criteria.
+We had more than ninety judges to evaluate the submissions, and each submission was read by several evaluators, all using the posted evaluation criteria.
 The result of the evaluation process is that those works accepted for presentation at the Convention represent the best of the best.
 Those papers and creative works receiving the highest evaluations will be considered for convention awards.
 Note that only those works presented at the convention are eligible to receive awards

 Regrettably, we do not have the time and space at the Convention to accept everyone's submission, and some works fell short on one or more evaluation criteria.
 However, we were unable to accept some otherwise excellent works because the submitters failed to follow the instructions given in the Paper Submission Guidelines.
 Because of the sheer number of evaluations for the submissions, we cannot give individual feedback.
 We can tell you that the most common problems reported by the evaluators are these:

 - Works which exceeded the 2,000 word size limit.

 - Works, especially poetry collections, which did not meet the 8-minutes minimum size.